Downtown Salt Lake City: 21st century

 Temple Square during the 2002 Olympics.
 The LDS Church Office Building, along with other highrises, were decorated with large banners depicting Olympic athletes.

 Downtown took center stage in the 2002 Winter Olympics, hosted by Salt Lake City, and there were efforts to beautify the city and improve transit options for visitors.
 The Gateway, a large outdoor, pedestrian-oriented mall, was built around the historic Union Pacific Depot and hosts the Salt Lake Olympic Plaza.
 The TRAX light rail system was built in the years leading up to the Olympics and directly connects downtown to the University of Utah, Salt Lake International Airport, and many of the suburbs including South Salt Lake, West Valley City, Murray, and Draper.

 In 2004, Ensign College, formerly known as LDS Business College, and the BYU Salt Lake Center moved downtown to the Triad Center, which was purchased by the LDS Church.

 The construction of the $1.5 billion mixed-use City Creek Center from 2006 to 2012, which covers 20 acre across three city blocks, marked a significant step toward bringing business interest and pedestrian activity back to downtown.
 The development included nearly 725000 sqft of retail space, new and refurbished office towers, new residential buildings, and a full-service grocery store.

 City Creek Center from Main Street in 2021, showing the reuse of the historic ZCMI facade.

 In 2016, a new Broadway-style theatre, the 2,468-seat Eccles Theatre, and a connected 24-story office building, 111 Main, were completed one block south.
 Downtown is now seeing an "unprecedented" level of real estate development, with multiple large towers under construction despite the COVID-19 pandemic, and has more than 5,000 residential units either planned or under construction as of April 2021.
-This includes the forthcoming construction of the new tallest building in Utah, the Astra Tower, which will stand 39-stories tall.
+This included the Astra Tower, which when completed in 2025, became the new tallest building in Utah, standing at 39-stories tall.